TinoTano/Personal_Research/README.md

 After the quadtree have all the colliders, we have to iterate through each collider.

-* While iterating we need to clean the collisions list/vector because as node before, the potential collisions can be different.
+* While iterating we need to clean the collisions list/vector because as before with nodes, the potential collisions can be different.
 * Now it's time to retrieve the potential collisions for the current collider and store them inside the collisions list.
-* If we found potential collisions then we need to iterate throught them and check if they are colliding with the initial object. **Note:** You can do it like in brute force method.
+* If we found potential collisions then we need to iterate throught them and check if they are colliding with the initial object. **Note:** You can do it like in brute force method. **Note2:** Remember to increase the value of quadTreeChecks to see the result on the tittle screen.

 We are finish with the QuadTree implementation for collisions!